 WANT MORE PACKING TIPS?
 READ ON…

-We hope that this list can help you enjoy your vacation without worrying about your house!
 What are some other tips or preparations that you do to get your home ready?
-I’d love to hear your thoughts!
+We’d love to hear your thoughts!

 Photo by: Berty Mandagie